gabrijelokorn/daydiary/docs/requirements-gathering/README.md

 # REQUIREMENT GATHERING
 ## 1. Summary
 This document serves as an overview of what the requirements are for the final project *DayDiary*.
 In second section a clue is given about what we want of the end product to be.
 Here functional and non-functional requirements are seperatly presented.
 They are well described and explained later on in sixth and seventh section of this document respectively.
 Functional and non-functonal requirements are graphically represented on *use case diagram*.
 User roles that are involved in the program are defined and desciribed in the third section.
 Terms concerning this document and DayDiary application are defined and described next in fourth seciton.
-Penultimate section gives us a sense about how the application will look like.
-These are images *screen wireframes* which represent the user graphicall interface of application. *Interfaces to External Systems* which define and describe relations between DayDiary and external systems will be presented last in this docmuent.
+Penultimate section gives us a sense about what the application will look like.
+These images are *screen wireframes* which represent the user graphicall interface of application. *Interfaces to External Systems* which define and describe relations between DayDiary and external systems will be presented lastly in this docmuent.

 ## 2. Introduction
 DayDiary will offer a solution for a well trusted **confidential** digital diary.
 It will serve as a comftrable environment with a calendar view of dayrecs.